chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 output can all act weirdly under normal test conditions so they need a little help to create the proper environment.

-Use the *--process-isolation* switch to tell PHPUnit to run all your tests in their own PHP instance.
+Use the `--process-isolation` switch to tell PHPUnit to run all your tests in their own PHP instance.
 This has the disadvantage of not being configurable for individual test cases, consuming more memory, and taking longer to execute.

 ## Test Environment Configuration
-It will quickly get tedious if you have to keep manually adding command-line switches when running your tests.
-By default, PHPUnit will look for a file called *phpunit.xml* whenever it runs and will then look at the values inside it.
+You'll find manually adding command-line switches when running your tests quickly becomes tedious.
+Fortunately, PHPUnit allows you to use a
+configuration file for specifying the default switches, among other
+settings.
+By default, PHPUnit will look for a file named either
+`phpunit.xml` or `phpunit.xml.dist` in the directory in which you run it,
+and use the values it contains to alter its own behavior.

-There are times when you will need different configuration files to run different kinds of tests, unit tests vs. integration is the most common scenario.
+You may need different configuration for different kinds of tests -- e.g.,
-You can have multiple configuration files, just make sure to call the one that you want to us.
+unit tests vs. integration tests.
+PHPUnit allows you to indicate a specific configuration file using the `--configuration` switch, with an argument
+indicating the path of the configuration file.

 To execute your tests with a specific configuration file do: